 Example: I am always in touch with professionals of the same cadre and continuously attend seminars, conferences, and other online networks, which help me stay updated on changing recruitment trends.

 This question is targeted at your contributions to the business as an HR Manager.

 Example: From recruiting the best candidate, compensating them, evaluating their performance, offering training and development opportunities to looking after their personal, social, and emotional well-being, I will take every step to drive positive motivation and engagement, which in turn will drive results for the company.

-The online MBA in HRM from Manipal University Jaipur through Online Manipal is a comprehensive educational experience that is aimed at developing skill sets and knowledge.
+The online MBA in HRM from Manipal University Jaipur is a comprehensive educational experience that is aimed at developing skill sets and knowledge to establish or advance your career in the human resources field.
 With the online MBA program, you can become an effective leader.
 You can now choose HRM as an elective and boost your chances of gaining potential and the much-needed entry into human resources.
 Irrespective of the career you aspire- talent manager, human resources manager, compensation manager, an MBA in HRM will help you hone the skill sets needed to secure a suitable role in an organization.